limaframo3/online-retail-data-pipeline/README.md

 The dashboard is built using exported CSV files from the Data Warehouse and provides:

-✔No configuration required
+* No configuration required

-✔Works immediately after running the pipeline
+* Works immediately after running the pipeline

-✔Designed for easy consumption by recruiters and stakeholders
+* Designed for easy consumption by recruiters and stakeholders

 **Key Metrics**